angular-ui/AngularJS-sublime-package/README.md

 }
 ```

-You can also override the `core_attribute_list` by setting that property within the User settings.
+You can also override the `core_attribute_list` by setting that property within the User Settings.

 Extending With Custom Components
 ---

 You can also define custom components that you've created in AngularJS by adding them to the `angular_components`.
-By default there are no components added to the list.
+By default, there are no components added to the list.

 You can add some like so: